projectcalico/calico/getting-started/windows-calico/demo.md

 EOF
 ```

-## Check basic connectivity between pods on Linux and Windows nodes
+## Check connectivity between pods on Linux and Windows nodes

 Now that client and server pods are running on both Linux and Windows nodes, let's verify that client pods
 on Linux nodes can reach server pods on Windows nodes.
-First we will need the porter pod IP:
+First, we will need the porter pod IP:

 ```bash
 kubectl get po porter -n calico-demo -o 'jsonpath={.status.podIP}'